noahehall/theBookOfNoah/0current/virtualization/virtualbox.md

   - view
   - input
   - devices
-    - generally you want to insert the guest additions
+    - generally you want to insert the guest additions and install it on the guest OS

 ## quickies